 Mum and bub are currently enjoying some private time in an off-limits area of the rhino facility.
 Visitors can expect to see Monarto’s newest edition to the rhino crash in the coming weeks.

-Monarto Zoo is home to six Southern White Rhinoceros, including the new calf.
+Monarto Safari Park is home to six Southern White Rhinoceros, including the new calf.
 The Rhino Crash consists of two bull males, Satara and Ibutho, two adult females, Umqali and Uhura, and juvenile female Kibibi.

-Monarto Zoo is proud to be associated with The Australian Rhino Project that aims to relocate endangered Southern White Rhinoceros to Australia in an effort to safeguard the species, whilst the poaching crisis in Africa is brought under control.
-It’s hoped that the first rhinos will arrive in Australia within the next year and that many of these will find a home at Monarto Zoo.
+Monarto Safari Park is proud to be associated with The Australian Rhino Project that aims to relocate endangered Southern White Rhinoceros to Australia in an effort to safeguard the species, whilst the poaching crisis in Africa is brought under control.
+It’s hoped that the first rhinos will arrive in Australia within the next year and that many of these will find a home at Monarto Safari Park.